oschweitzer/learning-resources/angular_lesson.md

 ### Guards

-A **route guard** is code, logic that you want to execute before a component is loaded or before you leave a component.
+A **route guard** is code, logic that you want to execute before a component is loaded, or before you leave a component.
 Guards are often used to protect some routes with authentication.
 A guard is basically a service that will be provided in a module.
 The Angular router provides  multiple guards interfaces like `CanActivate`, `CanActivateChild` or `CanDeactivate`.

 **auth-guard.service.ts**